HunterBarclay/CS321-003-f22-team-08/README-submission.md

 # Cache Performance Results
 For the test data `test5.gbk`, how much did a Cache of size 100 improve your performance compared to no cache.

+It speed it up by more than a factor of 2.

 For the test data `test5.gbk`, how much did a Cache of size 500 improve your performance compared to no cache?

+A tiny bit slower than a 100 size cache.

 For the test data `test5.gbk`, how much did a Cache of size 5000 improve your performance compared to no cache?

+I actually just stopped this one, because it was over 2 minutes and that was considerably slower than with no cache.
+I suspect the added looping through thousands of elements each retrieval of a node hindered quite a bit.

 # AWS Notes